ctrlplusb/react-universally-skinny/README.md

 ## About

-This is an alternative version of the [`react-universally`](https://github.com/ctrlplusb/react-universally), a boilerplate that contains an absolutely minimal set of dependencies in order to get you up and running with a universal react project as quickly as possible.
+This is an alternative version of [`react-universally`](https://github.com/ctrlplusb/react-universally), a boilerplate that contains an absolutely minimal set of dependencies in order to get you up and running with a universal react project as quickly as possible.
 It provides you with a great development experience that includes hot reloading of everything.

 This adaptation of the boilerplate attempts to provide you with as small as a client bundle size as possible.
 It does so by making use of the amazing `preact` and `preact-compat` libraries.